keirthana/anbox-cloud-docs/howto/application/create-application.md

 The application manifest is a `yaml` file and is used to define various attributes of your application.

 A default application manifest is created based on the *Resource type* you choose for your application.
-You can further customise various attributes of your application including the resource requirements for your application.
+You can further customize various attributes of your application including the resource requirements for your application.

 An example manifest file: